 Hospitality or Humanity

-Middleton Place, along the famed Ashley River, offers more insight to life on a 1741 plantation of the wealthiest family who owned over 800 slaves.
+Middleton Place, along the famed Ashley River, offers more insight to life on a 1741 plantation of the wealthiest family that owned over 800 slaves.
 The beautiful grounds and reflecting pools (which hosts a family of alligators) speak to the incongruities of our American history.
 Middleton endured the Revolutionary War, the Civil War and the earthquake of 1886, and hosts America’s oldest landscaped gardens.

-Forrest Gump – Bubba Gump
+Forrest Gump

 Gospel Brunch